brimdata/zed/k8s/dev-on-eks.md

 ### Environment variables for Makefile rules

-In the zq Makefile, there are several rules to make the developer experience more consistent.
+In the Makefile, there are several rules to make the developer experience more consistent.
 These rules depend on having the following env vars defined:
 ```
 export ZQD_ECR_HOST=123456789012.dkr.ecr.us-east-2.amazonaws.com
 export ZQD_DATA_URI=s3://zqd-demo-1/mark/zqd-meta